Litecoin - A Peer-to-Peer Cryptocurrency

 Trading Strategy Application

-A trader employing technical analysis might have identified the April peak using moving averages and RSI, indicating a potential sell signal.
+A trader employing technical analysis might have identified the April peak, indicating a potential sell signal.
 Implementing a stop-loss order could have mitigated losses during the subsequent downturn.

 Advanced Trading Techniques